An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Anthralin (Dritho-Scalp, Drithocreme, and Micanol) slows skin cell reproduction and can produce remissions that last for months.
 It is recommended only for chronic or inactive psoriasis, not for acute or inflamed eruptions.
 People with kidney problems should use anthralin with caution.

-As with tar, anthralin's use has also declined since the introduction of the topical vitamin D-related medicines, but newer formulations, such as Micanol, have made its use more tolerable.
+As with tar, the use of anthralin's has also declined since the introduction of the topical vitamin D-related and biologic medicines, but newer formulations, such as Micanol, have made its use more tolerable.
 Micanol (Psoriatec) is an anthralin formulated in microcapsules, which dissolve and allow the drug to be delivered directly to the target skin areas.
 It is particularly useful for scalp psoriasis, and it is less likely than other formulations to stain.Side Effects and Drawbacks

 Anthralin may cause the following problems: